timetag/timetag.github.io/README.md

 * Photo-activated localization microscopy (PALM)
 * Stochastic optical reconstruction microscopy (STORM)
 * Stimulated emission depletion (STED) microscopy

+Depending on the duration of the experiments and frequency of events, time resolved measurements can easily generate huge amounts of data, which is overwhelming for common data analysis software.

+We attempt to extract the useful information form data generated from time-resolved measurements by introducing a new kind of time-tag analysis software.

+ETA, the extensible time tag analyzer, is an event driven programming language with graphical user interface for analyzing, plotting, and fitting of time tagged data.

 ### ETA for realtime analysis (NEW!)